JingJingZhang9/I2-code/readme.md

 > The fields for the `advanced_settings` record are documented [here](./docs/ICRC1/Types.md#type-advancedsettings)

-## Textual Representation of the ICRC-1 Accounts
+## Textual Representation of the ICRC-2
-This library implements the [Textual Representation](https://github.com/dfinity/ICRC-1/blob/main/standards/ICRC-1/README.md#textual-representation-of-accounts) format for accounts defined by the standard.
-It utilizes this implementation to encode each account into a sequence of bytes for improved hashing and comparison.
-To help with this process, the library provides functions in the [ICRC1/Account](./src/ICRC1/Account.mo) module for [encoding](./docs/ICRC1/Account.md#encode), [decoding](./docs/ICRC1/Account.md#decode), [converting from text](./docs/ICRC1/Account.md#fromText), and [converting to text](./docs/ICRC1/Account.md#toText).
+This library implements the https://github.com/dfinity/ICRC-1/blob/main/standards/ICRC-2/README.md .

+ICRC-2 is an extension of the ICRC-1 standard.
+ICRC-2 provides a way for account owners to delegate token transfer authorization to a third party, allowing the third party to perform transfers on behalf of the owner:
+icrc2_approve: Authorizes the spender to transfer a certain amount of tokens on behalf of the caller from the account { owner = caller; subaccount = from_subaccount }.
+The number of transfers the spender can initiate from the caller's account is unlimited as long as the total amounts and fees of these transfers do not exceed the allowance.
+icrc2_transfer_from: Transfers a certain amount of tokens between two accounts.

 ## Tests